 The broadcast address is a special network-address used for communicating with all the computers belonging to a specific network, in the case of our lab, the network will be of the Ethernet type and the broadcast address of this network is used by certain applications to offer and discover network-based services, for example, DHCPv4 is a broadcast-based protocol that serves the purpose of assigning IP addresses and other network-related parameters to end nodes in an unattended, automatic manner.
-The ether field represents the hardware address of our Ethernet NIC, this number is assigned by the NIC's manufacturer and is normally not changed, it allows our NIC to be identified univocally within our network, these addresses are not to be confused with the IP addresses mentioned before: the MAC addresses guarantee that traffic directed to our system is properly delivered and received by the destination system, the IP addresses identify our system in an internetwork (IP, Internetwork Protocol), that is in Internet.
+The ether field represents the hardware address of our Ethernet NIC, this number is assigned by the NIC's manufacturer and is normally not changed, it allows our NIC to be identified univocally within our network, these addresses in the Ethernet technology realm are named hardware or MAC (Medium Access Control) addresses.
+These addresses are not to be confused with the IP addresses mentioned before: the MAC addresses guarantee that traffic directed to our system is properly delivered and received by the destination system, the IP addresses identify our system in an internetwork (IP, Internetwork Protocol), that is in Internet.
 As you already guessed, there is a mechanism that maps IP addresses to MAC addresses within any local network, this mechanism includes a protocol that we will study soon, its name is ARP (Address Resolution Protocol).